AY2526S1-CS2103T-T16-2/tp/docs/UserGuide.md

 <box type="info" seamless>

-* If you have no command to undo, the command will not do anything.
+If you have done nothing and have no command to undo, the command will not do anything.
 </box>

 ### Redo previous command undone: `redo`